chembl/GLaDOS/src/glados/es_properties_configuration/docs/README.md

 - The full label.
 - A short version of the label.

-## Getting the parsing function of one property

-Given an **index name** and a **property id**, it returns the function used to parse the value of an instance for the download file.

-- The parsing function, if there is one, to parse the value in a downloaded file.
+# Parsing a property

+It parses the returned value from eleasticsearch given the functions defined in columns_parser.py, if there is no parsing function it will return the original value.